E-signing can help make real estate transactions easier than ever. Find out how to make it work for you and your clients.

 Clearly, there are many great reasons to use electronic signatures.
 However, all of that convenience and speed has brought about the passage of new laws related to the use of e-signatures in legally binding documents.

 In 2000, the federal government passed the ESIGN Act (Electronic Signatures in Global and National Commerce) in order to help implement the adoption of e-signatures as legally binding.
-This has been followed by state-level laws to further define and, in some cases, limit the use of electronic signatures.
+This has been followed by state-level laws to further define and, in some cases, limit the use of making electronic signatures.

 In addition to ESIGN, UETA (Uniform Electronic Transactions Act) has been passed and implemented in 47 states and a number of territories.
 The purpose of ESIGN and UETA is to: